guidoism/escape/inspiration/jonesforth.md

         reason is that Linux can't extend the data segment by less than a single page (4096 bytes or 1024 cells).

-        This FORTH doesn't automatically increase the size of the data segment "on demand" (ie. when , (COMMA), ALLOT, CREATE, and so on are used).
+        This Forth doesn't automatically increase the size of the data segment "on demand" (ie. when , (COMMA), ALLOT, CREATE, and so on are used).
 Instead the programmer needs to be aware of how much space a large allocation will take, check UNUSED, and call MORECORE if necessary.
 A simple programming exercise is to change the